Making a complaint

 A suggestion box is provided in the waiting room for any comments, suggestions or complaints that you may wish to make.
 We welcome both signed and anonymous contributions.
 However, if you would like a reply then we will need your name and address.
 You can also email us on firstname.lastname@example.org

-We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
+We hope that most problems can be sorted out easily and quickly, as soon as possible after they arise and with the person concerned.
 However, if the member of staff who received your complaint feels unable to investigate it adequately or to provide you with the assurance you are looking for, he or she will refer the matter to the Practice Manager.

 The Practice Manager will record your complaint and ensure that the complaint is acknowledged within 3 working days of its receipt.
 She will also seek to agree with you the following: